Research and Audit Scientific Committee (RASC)

 They are responsible for reviewing all grant applications to the charity and are obliged to declare any conflict of interest upon joining.
 All of our members are appointed for a term of three years, with a maximum of two terms.

 Under our current guidelines for any grants awarded over £27,000, RASC must send the application for peer review.
 For grants under that threshold, it is at the discretion of RASC to decide if an external peer review is needed.
 Our full peer review policy can be read here.
-A detailed guide for reviewers can be seen here.

 The current members of the RASC are: